-In 2016-17, ESTA answered 2,595,126 calls for assistance, representing a call every 12 seconds or an average of 7110 a day.
+In 2016-17, ESTA answered 2,595,126 calls for assistance, representing a call every 12 seconds or more than 6900 a day.
 This was an increase of 2.0 per cent in the total number of calls taken compared with the previous year.
-The total number of events dispatched grew to 2,161,706 an average of more than 5900 each day or one every 15 seconds.
+The total number of events dispatched grew to 2,161,706 an average of more than 5800 each day or one every 15 seconds.

 The following provides a snapshot of some specific highlights.

 Throughout the year:

 Number of triple zero emergency calls answered from Victorians needing assistance from police, fire and ambulance services.

 Number of non-triple zero emergency calls.